 Brig.
 Gen. Richard Montgomery Gano

 We are a Southern heritage preservation organization for all male descendants of Confederate Veterans.
-We are a unreconstructed camp that follows the Charge given to us by Stephen D. Lee and we forward the colors of our ancestors.
-Founded in 2017 to provide a presence where the Denton, Tarrant and Dallas county lines meet for the Sons of Confederate Veterans.
+We are a unreconstructed camp that follows the Charge given to us by Stephen D. Lee and we forward the colors of our ancestors while following the constitution of the Sons of Confederate Veterans.
+Founded in 2017 we provide a presence where the Denton, Tarrant and Dallas county lines meet for the Sons of Confederate Veterans.
 We are one of the most active camps in the North Texas area and we are perfectly in between Dallas, Denton and Ft Worth.

 Charge to the Sons of Confederate Veterans:

 "To you, Sons of Confederate Veterans, we will commit the vindication of the cause for which we fought.
 To your strength will be given the defense of the Confederate soldier's good name, the guardianship of his history, the emulation of his virtues, the perpetuation of those principles which he loved and which you love also, and those ideals which made him glorious and which you also cherish.
 Remember, it is your duty to see that the true history of the South is presented to future generations."